omarabdiwali/pathfinding-visualizer/README.md

 ### Prim's Algorithm
 Begins with a single cell and grows the maze by randomly adding frontier cells.
 Creates a more organic, branching maze with many short dead ends.

+### Kruskal's Algorithm
+Treats each cell as a separate set and randomly connects them by removing walls between disjoint sets.
+Results in a uniform, evenly distributed maze.

 ## Tech Stack

 - **Frontend**: Next.js